anabaei/codeCore/project/readme.md

 ```

 ### Add Comment to each post
-* since we have nested resource, we can define this `/posts/20/comments` as an action in out form in view
+* since we have nested resource, we can define this `/posts/20/comments` as an action in form
 ```ruby
  <%= form_for [@post, @comment] do |f| %>
     <%= f.text_area :body %>